james-cole/manifold-lab/content/post/lab_photo/index.md

   caption:MANIFOLD Lab 2024
 ---

 We had a visit from a photographer!
+Sorry that Mariam is missing.